RTFF: Random-to-Target Fabric Flattening Policy using Dual-Arm Manipulator: Results

 \subsubsection{Experimental protocol and evaluation metrics}

 For experiments, a pre‑defined set of fabric states and targets was needed, but consistent wrinkle reproduction was infeasible.
 To ensure fair comparison, 20 target meshes $M^*$ were pre‑sampled and used in all trials.
 Initial states were generated by orienting the neckline at 0°, 90°, 180°, and 270°, each with five trials introducing random wrinkles, yielding 20 states matching the 20 targets.
 Experimental parameters were set to $\epsilon_{\mathbf{\bar{e}}}=0.05\,\text{m}$, $\epsilon_\Phi=0.95$, and $F_z^g=2.5\,\text{N}$.
+These thresholds are empirically selected to ensure \ac{VS} is triggered only when the fabric is sufficiently flat, the alignment error is within the convergence range of \ac{VS}, and the fabric is securely grasped by both end-effectors.
+Switching too early risks unstable servoing on a partially wrinkled fabric, while switching too late wastes manipulation time unnecessarily.

 The RTFF policy is evaluated using three metrics: (i) \textit{terminal alignment error magnitude (terminal mean alignment error norm)} $\|{\mathbf{\bar{e}}}_T\|_2$, where $\mathbf{\bar{e}}_T$ is given by~\eqref{eq:alignment_vector_error} at $t=T$; (ii) \textit{failure}, defined as $\|{\mathbf{\bar{e}}}_T\|_2 > 0.05\,\text{m}$; and (iii) \textit{Intersection over Union (IoU)} between the final mesh and target mesh $M^*$, measuring geometric overlap